Abelo73/School-x/README.md

-Thank you for providing your details.
 Here's the updated README with your information:

 School X Project
 Introduction
 This project aims to provide a comprehensive software solution for managing various aspects of a school environment.
-It encompasses functionalities related to student management, teacher management, course management, section management, semester management, and authentication.
+It encompasses functionalities related to
+    student management,
+    teacher management,
+    course management,
+    section management,
+    semester management, and
+    authentication.

 Technologies Used

 Java: The project is developed using Java programming language.

 Spring Boot: Spring Boot is used to build stand-alone, production-grade Spring-based applications.

 Spring Data JPA: Spring Data JPA provides repository support for Java applications using the JPA (Java Persistence API) specification.

 MySQL: MySQL is used as the database management system.

 JWT (JSON Web Tokens): JWT is used for secure authentication and authorization.

 Lombok: Lombok is used to reduce boilerplate code in Java classes.

 Swagger: Swagger is integrated for API documentation.

 Spring Security: Spring Security is used for securing the application.

 Getting Started
 Database Configuration:

 Ensure MySQL is installed and running.
+Modify the
+    spring.datasource.url,
+    spring.datasource.username, and
+    spring.datasource.password
-Modify the spring.datasource.url, spring.datasource.username, and spring.datasource.password properties in the application.properties file to match your MySQL database configuration.
+    properties in the application.properties file to match your MySQL database configuration.

 Running the Application:

 Build the project using Maven or your preferred build tool.